oguzelyte/note-sharing-system/README.md

 7. HTML should be standard HTML5 but should be styled as XHTML, i.e. lower case tags, /> at the end of singleton tags (e.g. <br/>)

-8. You should SASS when writing any extra CSS code.
+8. SASS when writing any extra CSS code.

 9. SASS/CSS must be formatted according to these guidelines.

-10. Please try to use JSDoc for any JavaScript you write.
+10. Use JSDoc for any JavaScript you write.

 # Deliverables

 Moodboard, Fontboard and Storyboard.

-DO NOT submit anything using Publisher format - I have no way of reading the files.

 Also a file (as txt, docx or pdf) containing a very brief, informal, textual description of your understanding of the requirements and your approach to meeting them.